-So, you know that you’ve got this assignment that will pay $2,000 and you’ve counted that as money earned.
-But you can’t—or shouldn’t rather—allocate this money to future expenses unless and until it translates to money received, which is basically assignment submitted, editor pleased, money in the bank.
+So, you know you’ve got this assignment that will pay $2,000 and you’ve counted that as money earned.
+But you can’t—or shouldn’t, rather—allocate this money to future expenses until it translates to money received, which is assignment submitted, editor pleased, money in the bank.

 Because, you know—and you do know—that there are several steps between money earned and money received that can lead to money not received, such as assignments getting killed and publications going out of business or editors who just can’t be bothered to pay you the $500 for the assignment you completed with a sick baby on your lap.
 (I’m looking at you Girls’ Life.
 And yes, I’m still waiting, four years later.)

 If you allocate it and don’t receive it, that can set you back.

 FINANCIAL MISTAKES IN TRACKING

 21. Not tracking the numbers in your freelancing business

 Because if you don’t know what’s coming in and going out, how are you ever going to improve it, right?

 I wrote a post on the six numbers in your freelancing business that you simply can’t afford to ignore.
 They are: